-Clients often come seeking help with a variety of issues, including alcohol and addiction, anxiety, bereavement, depression, eating disorders, stress and relationship issues, or personal development.
+I have worked with clients seeking help with a variety of issues, including alcohol and addiction, anxiety, bereavement, depression, eating disorders, stress and relationship issues, or personal development.

 My professional background is in mental health.
-I have worked for over eight years supporting individuals dealing with enduring mental health issues.
+I worked for over eight years supporting individuals dealing with enduring mental health issues.
 My previous training includes a Foundation Certificate in Counselling and Psychotherapy at BCPC, a Certificate in Counselling Skills at Bath College, as well as a degree in Psychology and Study of Religions at Bath Spa University.

-Studying at BCPC means I follow their Code of Practice which can be found here.
+Having trained as a psychotherapist at BCPC means I follow their Code of Practice which can be found here.
 My training is accredited by UKCP and as such I abide by their Ethical Principles and Code of Professional Conduct, these can be found by clicking here.